 The next morning while strolling along the shore of a nearby lake, I saw the ukulele player and his wife.
 After exchanging pleasantries, the ukulele player mentioned how he was struggling to keep up with us at the jam session.
 His wife then chimed in, telling me that her husband was feeling discouraged about his playing.
 After three years of playing the ukulele, he thought he was getting pretty good, but he was totally unprepared for the jam session.
 And then he said, "Yeah, I can't play by ear..."

 I smiled and said, "Please allow me to introduce myself."
 Ok, so I didn't say that.
-I did, however, tell him that I too couldn't play by ear at one point.
-I've worked on it over the years, and I've developed the skills over time.
+I did, however, tell him that I too couldn't play by ear at one point, however I greatly improved my ability to play by ear after several years of ear training practice.
 I then told him all about my site and my ear training tools.
 He was so excited that he downloaded my Play By Ear iPhone ear training app as soon as we got back to the hotel.

 I have to say, it was amazing enough to experience the culmination of so many years of ear training practice at a jam session in Patagonia.
 To then have the opportunity to get somebody else started on their ear training journey -- wow, how cool is that?!